Club: Ferencvaros TC | Opening: 2014 | Capacity: 23,698 seats

 The Groupama Arena officially opened on 10 August 2014 with a friendly between Ferensvaros and Chelsea (1-2).
 The first goal was scored by Zoltan Gera.

-The stadium has also become the most frequent playing venue of the Hungarian national team since Ferenc Puskas Stadion closed for reconstruction.
+The stadium was the regular playing venue of the Hungarian national team while the Puskas Arena was under reconstruction.

 How to get to the Groupama Arena